eliotsykes/rails-troubleshooter/README.md

 rake db:migrate RAILS_ENV=test
 ```

+### Applying a migration then editing it

-Once a migration file has been run against a database, and **after** running it, the migration file is edited to change the work the migration does, then running `rake db:migrate` again will **not** apply those changes to the database.
+Once a migration file has been run against a database, and **after** running it, if the migration file is **then** edited to change the work the migration does, then running `rake db:migrate` again will **not** apply those changes to the database.
 This is correct behaviour.

 If you've encountered this on a production database with important data that cannot be lost, ask for help from an experienced developer if you're unsure how to handle this.